lablup/beps/drafts/BEP-1008-RBAC.md

 The system includes five predefined roles with the following general permissions:

 1. **super-admin**: Global administrator with full permissions across the entire system
+   - Can create, read, update, delete, and assign all roles globally
+   - Has all permissions for all entity types

 2. **admin**: Domain-level administrator with full permissions within their domain
+   - Can create, read, update, delete, and assign roles within their domain
+   - Has all permissions for all entity types within their domain scope

 3. **project-admin**: Project-level administrator with full permissions within their project
+   - Can create, read, update, delete, and assign roles within their project
+   - Has all permissions for all entity types within their project scope

 4. **monitor**: Read-only access for monitoring purposes
+   - Can read all entities within their assigned scope
+   - Cannot create, update, delete, or assign any roles

 5. **user**: Basic user with limited permissions for their own resources
+   - Can read and update their own resources
+   - Cannot manage roles

 Detailed permission sets for each role will be defined in the implementation specification.